 But before you dive head-first into the deep-end when it comes to bone broth, it’s important to keep in mind chicken soup and bone broth are still not for everyone from a clinical standpoint.

 Believe it or not, one of the biggest mistakes most health practitioners are making is recommending bone broth to everyone with digestive issues.

 People who have a very damaged gut, such as those with Crohn’s, colitis or even just chronic diarrhea, are better off making a “meat stock” or chicken stock using less bones and a shorter cooking time.
 This is because a damaged gut lining does not properly process too much glutamine, collagen or gelatin.

-That said, if you’ve got severe digestive damage, I recommend using a whole chicken or just chicken thighs and cooking this broth for about 4 to 6 hours, versus for a longer time of 12 to 24 hours.
+That said, if you’ve got severe digestive damage, I recommend using a whole chicken or just chicken thighs and cooking this broth on low heat for about 4 to 6 hours, versus for a longer time of 8 to 24 hours.

 Aside from sipping this stuff straight out of the mug, there are infinite ways to enjoy this nourishing, healing elixir!
 Here are a few of my favorite ways to cook with bone broth:

-- Use this crockpot chicken bone broth in homemade soups/stews – tomato soup, spaghetti & meatball soup, carrot ginger, or broccoli cheddar to name a few!
+- Use this crockpot chicken bone broth in homemade soups/stews – spaghetti & meatball soup, carrot ginger, or broccoli cheddar to name a few!

 - Boil potatoes or other veggies in homemade chicken bone broth instead of water.